ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Wiggly-arrows.md

 will not be considered ambiguous, even though `b` appears only in the constraint, because it is determined by the wiggly arrow from `a`.

-When interacting (given or wanted) constraints, unlike functional dependencies, we do not learn anything from wiggly arrows.
-For example, if we have wanteds `C Int alpha` and `C Int beta` we do not learn that `alpha ~ beta`.
-As the `D` example demonstrates this might be overly restrictive: if we have `D Int gamma1 delta` and `D Int gamma2 delta` we do not want `gamma1 ~ gamma2` as we could instead later have `gamma1 ~ Bool, delta1 ~ Int` and `gamma2 ~ Char, delta1 ~ Bool`.

-When comparing a wanted constraint with instances, we use a variant of the rule for functional dependencies.
-If there is a wiggly arrow `lhs ~> rhs`, and out of the instances that unify with the constraint, exactly one instance head matches in the `lhs` parameters, we refine the shape of the `rhs` parameters to match the instance head as well.
-This may or may not be enough to allow the instance to match; we make the refinement anyway.
-Note that we do not require the `rhs` parameters to be **equal** to the `lhs` parameters.
-For example, if we have wanted `C Int beta` we can refine `beta ~ Bool` based on the `C Int Bool` instance.

 ## `SetField` examples